 What else should you consider when heating your bathroom pod?

-- Heat Mat’s thermal insulation boards are perfect for pod construction helping to take up movement in the floor and to provide sound-deadening as well as their normal thermal properties.
+- Heat Mat’s thermal insulation boards are perfect for pod construction, helping to take up movement in the floor and to provide sound-deadening as well as their normal thermal properties.

-- In addition to offering bespoke heat outputs and sizes for mats and cables used in off-site construction projects Heat Mat can offer numerous other bespoke adjustments to speed up the installation process.
+- In addition to offering bespoke heat outputs and sizes for mats and cables used in off-site construction projects, Heat Mat can offer numerous other bespoke adjustments to speed up the installation process.
 Coldtail lengths can be extended to minimise the number of connections during installation, mat cable spacing can be adjusted to ensure a perfect fit and floor sensors can be offered in extended versions in case the controllers are going to be located a significant distance away from the room.

 - Mirror demisters are commonly used in bathroom pods and Heat Mat has a wealth of knowledge in supplying these to this type of project.
-We have more than 460 different size Demista pads available as standard products in 230V as well as a wide selection in 12V, 24V and 110V outputs and if you can’t find what you want in our standard range we can manufacture bespoke mirror Demista pads to perfectly match your chosen mirrors.
+We have more than 460 different size Demista pads available as standard products in 230V as well as a wide selection in 12V, 24V and 110V outputs.
+If you can’t find what you want in our standard range we can manufacture bespoke mirror Demista pads to perfectly match your chosen mirrors.
 The mirror demisters ensure the mirrors remain condensation free at all times and also work as a mini panel heater introducing additional heat into the room.

 - Wall heating systems are most commonly fitted as a hidden towel heater in off-site construction but are also sometimes used to provide additional heating for these rooms instead of a panel heater.